Gabriel-H4/Networking/README.md

 # pihole
-All things Pi-Hole for Gabe
+All things Pi-Hole for Gabe's personal use

 # URLs
 Pi-Hole Main Website